 Hon.
 Daniel Qavvik: Thank you, Mr. Speaker.
 I thank the member for the question.
-The Nunavut Arctic College is working to develop an alumni outreach.
+Mr. Speaker, Nunavut Arctic College is working to develop an alumni outreach.
 Ultimately the students will come forward to be a part of the alumni network.

-After the graduation, the Nunavut Arctic College does not track the employment numbers that graduated within the degree programs.
-This sort of information is confirmed through graduate's disclosure.
+After graduation, Nunavut Arctic College does not track the employment numbers of those that graduated within the degree programs.
+This sort of information is confirmed through graduates' disclosure.
 Thank you, Mr. Speaker.